cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 This is a tutorial for creating the image referenced on the main page of this repository.
 It is very much a ***prequel***.
 Here is the sequence of events.

-1. A Researcher decides to do some work on the public cloud
+1. A Researcher decides to do some work on the public cloud; and gets access
+  * Through Cloudbank the mechanism is a *billing account*
-2. They get access to one of the public clouds (e.g. Google Cloud, Azure Cloud, Amazon Cloud)
+  * By public cloud we mean for example the Google Cloud, Azure Cloud, or Amazon Cloud
 3. They start up a Virtual Machine (VM) and log in to it (we will use AWS here as the example)
 4. They configure the VM to act as a Jupyter Lab notebook server supporting a Python 3 kernel
 5. They add other useful tools / libraries / packages / datasets / etcetera to this VM